 Look at the APR

-The way the APR is worked out is laid down in law and it’s the figure that providers have to use in advertisements.
-This is so that you can compare the different rates they are offering.
+The way the APR is worked out is laid down in law and is based on certain assumptions.

 Watch out for ‘Representative APR’

 What you see isn’t always what you get.
 Some card providers set your interest rate based on your credit history.